Individual Income Supplement

 What is it?

-The individual income supplement is available to people who have been dependent on a low income for at least 36 months in a period of 48 months.
-You will receive this benefit if you have no prospect of an improvement in your income.
-The individual income supplement does not depend solely on your family or household situation.
-The amount is also a percentage of the social assistance standard, which means that the amount can change every year.
+The Individual Income Supplement is available to people who have relied on a low income for at least 36 months out of a 48-month period.
+You are eligible for this benefit if there is no prospect of your income improving.
+The individual income supplement is not solely based on your family or household situation.
+The amount is also a percentage of the social assistance standard, which means it can change every year.

 How does it work?

-You are eligible for the individual income supplement if you meet the following conditions:
+You are eligible for the individual income supplement if you meet the following Requirements:

-• you are between 21 years of age and retirement age
+• You are between the ages of 21 and retirement age

-• you have no prospect of an improvement in income
+• You have no prospect of a pay raise

-• you have not received any individual income supplement in the past 12 months
+• You have not received an individual income supplement in the past 12 months

-The amount of the individual income supplement depends on your situation.
-The supplement is paid once a year.
+The amount of the individual income supplement depends on your circumstances.
+The supplement is paid out once a year.
 You are free to spend the supplement as you wish.

 What should I do?